outsidely/outsidely-geo/readme.md

 {
     "name": "name of the piece of gear", "activitytype": "a valid value from /validate/activitytype",
-    "retired": "a valid value from /validate/retired" }
+    "geartype": "a valid value from /validate/geartype" }
 ```